-Microsoft started by developing leading tools and applications before venturing into virtualization technology, which led to the development of Microsoft Azure.
+Microsoft started by developing leading tools and applications before venturing into virtualization technology, which led to the development of Microsoft Azure Cloud Services.
 They then combined their internet and search teams into a Cloud computing platform to serve enterprise-level clients.
 Now, major small and medium-sized businesses currently depend on the Azure cloud.

 Ever since its launch in 2010, Microsoft Azure Cloud has become the market leader for cloud service provision.
 They are the leaders for Infrastructure-as-a-Service (IaaS) , Platform-as-a-Service (PaaS), and Software-as-a-Service (SaaS) provision.
 Here are the breakdown between the three services that Azure offers: